This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

-Surgery may involve relieving pressure on damaged nerves or using donor nerves to graft or completely replace damaged nerves.
-The prognosis after surgery varies, but time to heal as well as physical therapy can improve the outcome.
+Surgery may involve relieving pressure on damaged nerves or using donor nerves to graft or completely replace the injured nerves.
+The prognosis after surgery varies, but physical therapy and time to heal can significantly improve the outcome.

 Lasting Effects of Erb’s Palsy

 In most cases of Erb’s palsy in infants, there is no lasting damage.
 You may not ever be able to tell that an adult had Erb’s palsy as a baby.
 Most infants end up with full use of the affected arm, no paralysis, and no permanent loss of sensation.

 Some children with Erb’s palsy, on the other hand, will experience mild lasting effects:

 - A shorter affected arm

 Children with more severe cases of Erb’s palsy may end up with lasting deformities, paralysis, weakness, and more significant limitation in the range of motion of one arm.
 Surgery may correct these issues, but for some, there will always be a lingering effect of the nerve damage sustained at birth.

 These children may also live with complications from Erb’s palsy.
 These may include weakness and paralysis, chronic tightening of the muscles forming contractures, shoulder dislocation, loss of sensation in the arm, and scoliosis of the spine.

 Living with Erb’s Palsy

 Even for children living with the lasting effects of Erb’s palsy, life does not have to be a major struggle.
 Continued physical and occupational therapy, the use of assistive devices, and even surgical options later in life can all promote better use of the arm and joints affected by Erb’s palsy.